 One in four Americans has a criminal record, and a criminal record can be a big obstacle to housing and employment.
-The ACLU of Washington's Second Chances Project provides direct legal services to individuals who want to reduce the barriers posed by criminal records.
+The ACLU of Washington's Second Chances Project provides information to individuals who want to reduce the barriers posed by criminal records.
 We also provide resources and community education on criminal records issues.

 WHAT'S THE PROBLEM